 - Your feet can slip off- This is common when riding in rough or slippery conditions.
 Your foot can just bounce off.
 The result is a missed stroke which slows you down.

-- Flat pedals are outdated- If you like to always keep up with the newest trends, flat pedals aren’t in right now.
+- They are outdated- If you like to always keep up with the newest trends, flat pedals aren’t in right now.
 I don’t really care about this type of thing but some cyclists do.

-- Flat pedals and shoes are less technologically advanced- Most pros don’t use flat pedals anymore so cycling companies put much less money and effort into developing flat equipment.
-You aren’t getting the newest, most advanced gear when you ride flat pedals.
+- They are less technologically advanced- Most pros don’t use flat pedals anymore so cycling companies put much less money and effort into developing flat equipment.
+You aren’t getting the newest, most advanced gear.

 More Cycling Pros and Cons Analyses from Where the Road Forks

-Types of Clipless Pedals: Road Bike and Mountain Bike (Two Bolt and Three Bolt)
+Types of Clipless Pedals: Road Bike and Mountain Bike Pedals (Two Bolt and Three Bolt)